-There will be weekly homework assignments due on Fridays at 11:59PM through McGraw-Hill Connect.
+There will be weekly homework assignments due on Mondays at 11:59PM through McGraw-Hill Connect.
 Periodically, there will be hand-written homework where students will be expected to show their work and upload a pdf file to Carmen.
-The lowest two homeworks will be dropped.
-If you miss a homework, it will count as one of your dropped scores.
+The lowest three homework scores will be dropped.
+If you miss a homework, it will count as one of your three dropped scores.
 Three attempts will be given on each homework problem.